learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 ## About

-As in Ruby, variables in JavaScript are used to store information/data that will be used in our program.
+As in Ruby, variables in JavaScript are used to store data that will be used in our program.
 A variable can point to almost any type of value including numbers, strings, arrays, and hashes.

 Just like Ruby, variables are assigned values using the `=` operator.
 Variable names are typically all lower case, and in the case of multiple words, the words are joined together using [lowerCamelCase](http://c2.com/cgi/wiki?LowerCamelCase).